andreshermoso/sap/README.md

 10. [High availability and database replication](#highavailabilityanddatabasereplication)
 - Configuring and maintaining high availability solutions and replication setups

 This repo is a work in progress.

-Please bear with me while I keep structuring and version controlling scripts as I gain SAP ASE 16.1 experience.
+Please bear with me while I keep structuring and version controlling scripts as I gain SAP ASE + IQ + RS + SQLA 16.1 experience.